themoonisacheese/2bored2wait/README.md

 # Configuration

-- You can change all credentials and whether you want update messages by simply editing the values in local.js or deleting that file.
+- You can change all credentials and whether you want update messages by simply editing the values in local.json or deleting that file.
+- For the quick install, configs are located:
+   - gnu+linux/macos: $HOME/.config/2bored2wait/
+   - windows: C:\Users\USERNAME\AppData\Roaming\2bored2wait\Config\

 # How to use